dwyl/email/README.md

 With that checkpoint completed, let's move on to the _fun_ part!

-### 5. Parse and Insert SNS Notification Data
+### 5. Insert SNS Notification Data

 The _magic_ of our **`email`** dashboard is knowing the _status_ of each individual message and the _aggregate_ statistics for _all_ messages.
-Luckily AWS has our back here.
+Luckily AWS has already figured out the infrastructure part.

 If you are unfamiliar with Amazon Simple Notification Service ([SNS](https://aws.amazon.com/sns/)),